Craps: Superstition

 Craps players routinely practice a wide range of superstitious behaviors, and may expect or demand these from other players as well.

 Most prominently, it is universally considered bad luck to say the word "seven" (after the "come-out", a roll of 7 is a loss for "pass" bets).
 Dealers themselves often make significant efforts to avoid calling out the number.
 When necessary, participants may refer to seven with a "nickname" such as "Big Red" (or just "Red"), "the S-word", etc.

-Systems

-Martingale system

-Although no wagering system can consistently beat casino games based on independent trials such as craps, that does not stop gamblers from believing in them.
-One of the best known systems is the Martingale System.
-In this strategy, the gambler doubles his bet after every loss.
-After a win, the bet is reset to the original bet.
-The theory is that the first win would recover all previous losses plus win a profit equal to the original stake.

-Gambler's fallacy

-Other systems depend on the gambler's fallacy, which in craps terms is the belief that past dice rolls influence the probabilities of future dice rolls.
-For example, the gambler's fallacy indicates that a craps player should bet on eleven if an eleven has not appeared or has appeared too often in the last 20 rolls.
-In practice this can be observed as players respond to a roll such as a Hard Six with an immediate wager on the Hard Six.

-In reality, each roll of the dice is an independent event, so the probability of rolling eleven is exactly 1/18 on every roll, regardless of the number of times eleven has come up in the last x rolls.
-Even if the dice are actually biased toward particular results ("loaded"), each roll is still independent of all the previous ones.
-The common term to describe this is "dice have no memory".

 Dice setting or dice control

-Another approach is to "set" the dice in a particular orientation, and then throw them in such a manner that they do not tumble randomly.
+An approach to achieving an advantage is to "set" the dice in a particular orientation, and then throw them in such a manner that they do not tumble randomly.
 The theory is that given exactly the same throw from exactly the same starting configuration, the dice will tumble in the same way and therefore show the same or similar values every time.

 Casinos take steps to prevent this.
 The dice are usually required to hit the back wall of the table, which is normally faced with a jagged angular texture such as pyramids, making controlled spins more difficult.
 There has been no independent evidence that such methods can be successfully applied in a real casino.